rasmodev/Income-Prediction-Challenge-For-Azubian/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/rasmo-/)

 # Acknowledgments:
-We would like to thank the open-source community and the data providers who contributed to the dataset used in this project.
+I would like to thank the open-source community and the data providers who contributed to the dataset used in this project.
 Their efforts have made advancements in income prediction possible.

 Feel free to explore the code, use the web application, and contribute to the project's development.
 Data-driven insights can contribute to a more equitable society, and together, we can make a difference.